jdc-cunningham/modular-pi-cam/DEVLOG.md

 It has as touch screen interface (maybe the round one I already have) so I may end up re-using these cameras for that idk

+8:21 PM

+ugh... was a fail...
+I left the hardcoded focus 1

+I'm thinking of a lazy temporary interface/way to change the focus

+when you're in the camera live preview mode, you just push up/down on the stick and that'll change the focus distance, it starts at infinity... although it would be more intuitive to start a nearest

+I also realise the HQ camera is literally better... so I'll use them both tomorrow to compare

+I'll go out again tomorrow

 ---

 03/03/2024